Active case

 - Death

-The most well-known fallopian implant was Essure®.
-Bayer stopped making the device in 2018 and issued a recall in 2019 because of reports of these severe health effects.
-Patients harmed by Essure filed lawsuits.
-Motley Rice medical attorney Fidelma Fitzpatrick served as lead counsel and a member of the Plaintiffs’ Executive Committee.
+Essure® was the most well-known fallopian implant.
+However, Bayer stopped making the device in 2018 and issued a recall in 2019 because of reports of severe health effects.
+Patients harmed by Essure have filed lawsuits against Bayer.
+Motley Rice medical attorney Fidelma Fitzpatrick served as lead counsel and member of the Plaintiffs’ Executive Committee.

 Risks of birth control rings

-Birth control rings are small plastic circles patients place inside their vagina to prevent pregnancy.
+Birth control rings are small plastic circles placed inside the vagina to prevent pregnancy.
 Many women allege severe complications from the birth control NuvaRing®.

 - Blood clots